Three50seven/benoli-homelab/servers/virtual-environments/benolilab/readme/vmdocker.md

 	mkdir /opt/benolilab-docker
 	mkdir /opt/benolilab-docker/secrets
 ```
+- see ssh-generate-keys.md to generate .ssh_private_key for volume backups
 - upload the secrets from secure location (each file is specified in the "secrets" top level section of the docker-compose)
 - environment variables for .env file:
 ```